alejomartinez8/delilah-resto-api/README.md

 ## Running the api

 ### Using local node server
-Yo can run the api with next commmand
+Yo can run the api with commmand
 ```
 npm run dev
 ```